The BACCO simulation project: biased tracers in real space: Application: Fitting the galaxy power spectrum

 We consider a mock galaxy catalogue mimicking a sample of Emission Line galaxies at $z\sim1$ with a number density of $\bar{n} = 10^{-3}\, h^3 \, \mathrm{Mpc}^{-3}$, which can be regarded as analogous to the sample to be observed by {\it EUCLID} or {\it DESI}.
 To build this mock catalogue, we employ the extended subhalo abundance matching model of \cite{ContrerasAnguloZennaro2020b}.
 These authors showed that this particular implementation -- which includes models for tidal stripping and disruption of satellite galaxies, as well as for the star formation rate of galaxies -- accurately reproduces the real and reshift-space clustering of galaxies in the state-of-the-art hydrodynamical simulation TNG-300 \citep{NelsonEtal2018,SpringelEtal2018,MarinacciEtal2018,PillepichEtal2018,NaimanEtal2018}.

-For this paper, we applied the aforementioned model to one of our main BACCO simulations ({\tt nenya}).
+For this paper, we applied the aforementioned model to one of our main BACCO simulations ({\tt Nenya}), which is not a cosmology used in the training of the emulator.
 We employ the galaxy-formation parameters that best described SFR-selected TNG-300 galaxies, as provided by \cite{ContrerasAnguloZennaro2020b}.
-Specifically we set $\beta=2.490, \gamma=5.127, \log_10 M_1=12.770, \tau_0=4.931,$ and $\tau_{\rm S}=-0.363$.
+Specifically we set $\beta=2.490, \gamma=5.127, \log_{10} [M_1 / (h^{-1} \mathrm{M}_\odot)]=12.770, \tau_0=4.931,$ and $\tau_{\rm S}=-0.363$.
 We then selected the galaxies with the highest SFR values and kept a sample with a number density of $\bar{n} = 10^{-3}\, h^3 \, \mathrm{Mpc}^{-3}$.
 Please note that galaxies obtained with this method contain some galaxy assembly bias signal, since they inherit correlations with secondary halo properties (i.e. $v_{peak}$) and local environment \citep[see][for a more comprehensive treatment of GAB within SHAM methods]{ContrerasAnguloZennaro2020a}.

 We will consider as our data the average clustering measured in the two phase-inverted \nenya simulations to reduce the impact of cosmic variance on large scales.
 Specifically, we will employ the galaxy auto power spectrum, $P_{\rm gg}$, and the cross-correlation, $P_{\rm gm}$, with the underlying nonlinear matter field.
 As for the previous power spectrum calculations, we perform this operation using $1080^3$ FFTs with a CiC assignment and interlacing.
 In Fig.~\ref{fig::bestfit-model} we display the measurements as red symbols.
 Note that $P_{\rm gg}$ and $P_{\rm gm}$ involve different combinations of the Lagrangian fields, which makes it important to prove that the model is able to jointly fit them.